Brunoffernandez/Replica-Method-for-AI-models/README.md

 # Replica Method Applied to a Neuronal System

 ## Overview
-This repository contains the writeup and simulation code for the MMT project **"Replica method applied to a neuronal system"** by Bruno F. (2025).
+This repository contains the writeup and simulation code for the MMT project **"Replica method applied to a neuronal system"**.
 The project explores the statistical mechanics of neural networks, specifically focusing on the **Hopfield Network** and the **Continuous Spherical Perceptron**.
 It aims to validate theoretical predictions derived from the Gardner analysis and the Replica trick regarding phase transitions and critical storage capacities.

 ## Repository Contents